LAST DAY OF SPRING SEMESTER for Friday Students

 Sandy Boys (it might be in G so down two strings to go with the banjo)

-Goat on the Green Some of this versions should fit: The Goat On The Green (jig) on The Session
+(maybe not this one) Goat on the Green Some of this version should fit: The Goat On The Green (jig) on The Session

 The Butterfly